-City Council passes a supplementary assessment bylaw prior to May 1st of each year to levy supplementary taxes.
+City Council has passed a supplementary assessment bylaw which authorizes, on an ongoing basis the preparation of supplementary assessments for the purpose of levying a supplementary tax.
 The assessor prepares a supplementary assessment for any improvements that are completed or occupied during the current year and did not appear on the annual assessment and tax notice.
 The supplementary assessment and tax notices advise the owner of the additional assessment amount that has been placed on the property as a result of the new building(s) completion.
 The resulting supplementary tax is pro-rated based on the number of months the improvement has been completed or occupied.
 Supplementary tax notices are mailed annually in November and are due at the end of December.